adam-mah/simple-dyn365/README.rst

     from simple_dyn365 import Dynamics
     dyn = Dynamics(client_id='47xxxx37-xxxx-4837-bxx6-5fxxxx2a07e', client_secret='nb4gh5jtbKG.MWASDTU-bLqP~9YCFt-n', tenant_id='cxxxx58c-xxxx-4d8a-ac2e-1a8dxxxxfbb4', crm_org='https://myenvname.crm.dynamics.com')

+For more information about this method and configuration of API user please refer to:
+`Simple-dyn365 API Configuration`_

-The second way is using password, but this is still not implemented yet.
+The second way is using password, as this feature is still to be implemented.

 Record Management
 --------------------------